othmaneechc/SDG6/README.md

 │   └── utils.py             # helper functions (pre‐/post‐processing)
 │   └── vision_tranformer.py
 │
-├── weights/imbalanced_pw/   # pretrained model weights
-│   └── checkpoint.pth
+├── weights/imbalanced_pw/   # pretrained model weights (to be downloaded from Zenodo, see bottom of the page) │   └── checkpoint.pth
 │   └── knn_classifier.pth
 │
 └── README.md                # This file